 The expression “low-hanging fruit” is used to describe achieving a result with little effort.
-This English phrase is something you might hear in a business meeting and was once a favorite vernacular of management consultants.
+This English phrase is something you might hear in a business meeting and was once a favourite vernacular of management consultants.
 An entrepreneur might use the idiom when talking about a new business opportunity in business-related English conversation.

 I guess the original idea came from observing how easy it was to harvest the fruit hanging low on a tree vs. the difficulty of getting the fruit at the very top of a tree.
 Using this as an analogy; A business person might explain how a business is great because the idea delivers great benefits at little cost or effort.